 What is it about diamond that has held your attention for so long?

 Painting diamond portraits is meditative.
 I love learning about each one, and I love the abstract patterns and geometry.
 It's hypnotising!
 The symmetry, rainbow accents and reflections are so alluring.
 Every diamond is unique and presents a new challenge.

-How do people react to your work and how has this led to collaborations and commissions?
+How do people react to your work?

 When I do live painting at special events, it is a great conversation starter.
 A handful of companies have commissioned me to paint their special stones, and invited me to paint at their event.
 Having a stone painted is a great way to show people the details in an up-close and personal way.